joechang25/Hybrid-Model/README.md

 Data: https://drive.google.com/file/d/1TTi9-XAcz7yzTJBW7gjOfgnuyCI5rUu8/view?usp=sharing

-In case the file expires, I will keep all the data in gpu10.
+In case the file expires, I will keep the project in gpu10: /local/joechang and the data in /data/joechang.

 ----------------------------------------------------------------